amushtaev/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 templateKey: blog-post
 slug: facebook-ads
 category_name: FACEBOOK ADS
+featuredimage: /img/chemex.jpg
+featuredpost: false
+date: 2017-01-04T15:04:10.000Z
-categories: FACEBOOK ADS
+yoast_keyword: FACEBOOK ADS
 title: A beginners’ guide to brewing with Chemex
-date: 2017-01-04T15:04:10.000Z
-description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
-featuredpost: false
-featuredimage: /img/chemex.jpg
 tags:
   - brewing
   - chemex
+categories: FACEBOOK ADS
+description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
-yoast_keyword: FACEBOOK ADS
+category: FACEBOOK ADS
 ---
 ![chemex](/img/chemex.jpg)